 Compliance isn’t a choice: Cloud Technology is ubiquitous today, even in the most stringent industries such as Finance, Government, and Healthcare.
 With proper cloud monitoring, you can always ensure that you are compliant and avoid any penalties.

-When choosing cloud monitoring tools, make sure the product you choose fits a few important criteria to ensure compatibility and value.
+When choosing cloud monitoring tools, ensure the product you choose fits a few important criteria to ensure compatibility and value.
 The following are some critical requirements to consider.

 1. Provide end-to-end tracing